ukri-excalibur/excalibur-tests/benchmarks/apps/hemepure/README.md

 reframe --system <your_system> -c benchmarks/apps/hemepure -r --performance-report -n '.*num_nodes_param=<2|4|8|16>.*'
 ```

+>NOTE: The GPU benchmarks are currently in complete and thus have been disabled
 Again, depending on the system's rules/machine size, further filtering may be needed for GPU tests i.e.

 ```sh